10-zin/soul-sync/README.md

 This command applies all pending migrations to the database.

 ## Development
-- If for some reason VS code is acting up, you can always reload the window by pressing `Cmd + Shift + P` and typing `Reload Window` or `Dev Containers: Rebuild Container`
+- If for some reason VS code is acting up, you can always reload the window by pressing `Cmd + Shift + P` and typing `Reload Window` or `Dev Containers: Rebuild Container`.

+API documentation is available at http://127.0.0.1:8000/docs once you start the server.

 To test the server: